COVID-19 Resources for People with Disabilities

 Dear Clients, Friends and Allies;

-First and foremost, DRM's offices and phone lines are open.
+DRM's offices and phone lines remain open.
 Many of our staff are working remotely in order to limit contact with one another but our administrative staff continue to answer phones and can direct you to the person you are calling for, or can set you up with an intake appointment if you need assistance and don't currently have an advocate.
-We are temporarily suspending walk-in and in person intake appointments.
+We have suspended walk-in and in person intake appointments.

 If you are currently working with one of our advocates or attorneys, they are available via telephone or email.
-If you have questions about their attendance at specific meetings, or any other questions, call DRM.
 If you need assistance from DRM, please contact our office by calling 800.452.1948 or via email to firstname.lastname@example.org.

 Thank you for your patience and understanding during this uncertain time.
 Stay safe.